webim/webim-client-sdk-ios/Documentation/Index.md

 When there's multiple calls of this method occured, draft message is sending to service one time per second.
 Can throw errors of [AccessError](#access-error) type.

+<h3 id ="send-message-is-hint-question">send(message:,data:) method</h3>

+Sends a text message.
+When calling this method, if there is an active [MessageTracker](#message-tracker) object. [added(message newMessage:,after previousMessage:) method](#added-message-new-message-after-previous-message)) with a message [SENDING case](#sending) in the status is also called.
+`message` parameter – `String`-typed message text.
+`data` parameter is optional, custom message parameters dictionary.
+Note that this functionality does not work as is – server version must support it.
+Returns randomly generated `String`-typed ID of the message.
+Can throw errors of [AccessError](#access-error) type.

 <h3 id ="send-message-is-hint-question">send(message:,isHintQuestion:) method</h3>

 Sends a text message.
-When calling this method, if there is an active [MessageTracker](#message-tracker) object. [added(message newMessage:,after previousMessage:) method](#added-message-new-message-after-previous-message)) with a message [SENDING case](#sending) in the status is also called. message parameter – `String`-typed message text. isHintQuestion parameter shows to server if a visitor chose a hint (true value) or wrote his own text (`false`).
+When calling this method, if there is an active [MessageTracker](#message-tracker) object. [added(message newMessage:,after previousMessage:) method](#added-message-new-message-after-previous-message)) with a message [SENDING case](#sending) in the status is also called.
+`message` parameter – `String`-typed message text.
+`isHintQuestion` parameter shows to server if a visitor chose a hint (true value) or wrote his own text (`false`).
 Optional to use.
 Returns randomly generated `String`-typed ID of the message.
 Can throw errors of [AccessError](#access-error) type.